Behind every successful business, there’s a brilliant marketing strategy.

 #1.
 Marketing Automation Dashboard Example

-Marketing automation, such as email marketing tools that let you create templates and schedule emails as part of your campaign, is an excellent way to make your marketing efforts more efficient.
+Marketing automation, such as call center or email marketing tools that let you create templates and schedule emails as part of your campaign, is an excellent way to make your marketing efforts more efficient.

 Here is an example of a HubSpot Marketing dashboard that tracks various vital metrics like sources of site traffic, email clicks and opens, and more.